 The Evolution of Quality Control in Commercial Cleaning

 The transition from manual to digital oversight has fundamentally changed the relationship between cleaning providers and their clients.
 In the past, quality control was a game of "catch up," where supervisors would visit a site days after a service to check for missed spots.
 Today, technology allows for a much more sophisticated approach.
+That sophistication is one of several facility cleaning trends reshaping how commercial properties are maintained, from data-driven scheduling to robotics and IoT-enabled equipment.

 Moving From Reactive to Proactive Operations